Best Hikes in Banff

 Tunnel Mountain

 Truly a local hike – Tunnel Mountain is located in the heart of the Town of Banff.
 This relaxed hike offers excellent views of Banff’s town, the mountains surrounding it, and the Bow River as it snakes its way alongside the Fairmont Banff Springs Golf Course.
+Watch the sunrise from the top of the mountain with a private guided tour through our Resort Activities team!

 Distance: 4.3km